-A/B testing—testing two slightly different campaigns against each other—is vital because it lets you see the effect of changing one variable.
+A/B testing is vital because it lets you see the effect of changing one variable.
 David Hamilton of Oppilo Marketing recommends a repeated cycle of A/B tests to refine your ads.
-“Start with a small budget… [and] split the spend across two ad campaigns.
+“Start with a small budget [and] split the spend across two ad campaigns.
 Only change one variable across the campaigns,” advises Hamilton.
 “For instance, use a different graphic, change the offer, or test a different demographic (e.g. men vs. women).
-Allow both ads to run for about 2 weeks.
+Allow both ads to run for about two weeks.
 At the end of the trial, stop the lower performing campaign and double the budget for the higher campaign.
 Then, repeat by adding another campaign… Continue this process over and over to scale your ads.”

 Derek Coleman of JungleTopp recommends a similar approach and advises that you don’t need to spend much on A/B testing at first: “Start with just $5 or $10 a day and test something with every ad.
 A/B test two different audiences and once you find the best performing audience then test the winner against another audience.
 Continuing progressing in this pattern so that you’re always learning something new with every ad.”

 The results of your ad campaigns may surprise you because your own preferences usually aren’t in line with what attracts customers.
 Instead, the data from testing will show you the best ads to use for your audience.
 Top Growth Marketing’s Jack Paxton says, “It’s always important to test variations, what you think is a good ad and is sure to convert usually doesn’t.
 Most of the ads you create will not convert, by testing the ad type, creative, copy and targeting you will be able to focus in on the ads and audiences that do.”